 The MSN Research Seminar for the graduate nurse educator emphasizes the emerging trends and roles in nursing education in both the academic and healthcare environments.
-Issues related to tenure, promotion, governance, academic freedom and ethical concerns will be examined throughout the course.
-Using 45 hours of applied practice learning experiences (APLE), the culmination of this course results in a capstone project proposal related to nursing education practice, concepts and/or major issues.
+Issues related to tenure, promotion, governance, academic freedom and ethical concerns will be reexamined throughout the course.
+The culmination of this course will result in a Capstone.
+Capstone projects are designed to encourage you to think critically, solve challenging problems, and develop skills such as oral and written communication, research, planning large projects, and goal setting to achieve the outcome in a timely manner.
+The capstone project will provide you an opportunity to demonstrate mastery of both a specific topic and the relation of this topic to the broader scope of your chosen area of nursing.